-So if you'd like to read more books set in Beau Rivage, here are a few things you can do to help: 1) buy a copy of Kill Me Softly (or a hundred copies if you're a millionaire; that would be great, too), 2) tell other readers about the book (tell your friends, blog or tweet about it, leave a review on Goodreads or Amazon, etc.), 3) contact my publisher and let them know how much you'd love to read a sequel or companion novels, 4) check out Kill Me Softly from the library or request that your library order the book if they haven't already, 5) tell your local indie bookseller about the book.
+So if you'd like to read more books set in Beau Rivage, here are a few things you can do to help: 1) buy a copy of Kill Me Softly (or a hundred copies if you're a millionaire; that would be great, too), 2) tell other readers about the book (tell your friends, blog or tweet about it, leave a review on Goodreads or Amazon, etc.), 3) check out Kill Me Softly from the library or request that your library order the book if they haven't already, 4) tell your local indie bookseller about the book.
 Basically, anything you can do to get the word out and shows there's an audience for this series.

 My imagination tends to be sparked by really random things.
 One tiny detail--like a word I run across at exactly the right time--will start building a story in my head.
 Sometimes I'll know what kind of story I want to write, but it won't come together until that random detail enters my life and everything clicks.
 I would say (if you're feeling blocked and looking for advice): don't put too much pressure on yourself to come up with an idea.
 But always be open to the story your imagination really wants to tell.
 Let your mind wander.
 Your story is floating around there somewhere.